nallenscott/windshear/README.md

 ## Developing

 Run the following command from the root of the project directory to begin working on patches and new features.
-This will start an example site, built with [Next.js](https://nextjs.org), where you can quickly confirm your changes.
+This will start an example site with [Next.js](https://nextjs.org), where you can quickly confirm your changes.

 ```
 % yarn develop